 With 107 yards on six receptions in the team's 2017 Week 7 thriller against the Kansas City Chiefs, TE Jared Cook became the first tight end in NFL history to record at least one 100-yard receiving game with four different teams.
 Cook is approaching 30 receptions for the eighth consecutive season after setting career high in 2017 with 54, 11th-most among all tight ends.
 His 688 receiving yards ranked seventh among tight ends and led the team.
 In Week 1 of 2018, Cook led all receivers with 180 yards, marking a new franchise record by a tight end.
-In 2018,Cook ranks second among tight ends in the NFL with 390 yards receiving.
+In 2018, Cook currently ranks 10th in the NFL and leads all tight ends with 370 yards after two 100yard performances.